 Section 80G approval

 Each child has an independent machine to work on.
-The Lead Instructor is aided by one assistant in the class.
+The Lead instructor is basically the Self Learning Video developed in-house supported by a Computer Shiksha trained trainer.

 There are two kinds of challenges that we face currently –